Drug Trends: The Use of Antidepressants – Overall Cost and Prevalence

 So, rather than simply looking at the antidepressant trends back to just before the pandemic, we thought we’d look back at the last ten years.
 Specifically, looking at the placement in the top ten therapeutic classes, and the total percentage of the overall drug spend for each year.
 A therapeutic class is the chronic condition for which the medication is required.
 Therapeutic classes include but are not limited to:

 - Inflammatory conditions (such as arthritis)

 Percentage of Total Drug Spend and Overall Placement Among Therapeutic Classes for Depression Since 2012

 As you can see by the chart, depression has been among the top five therapeutic classes since 2012 and has often been in 3rd place.
 Inflammatory conditions and diabetes have held the top two spots respectively since 2013.
 And high blood pressure along with asthma have consistently been in the top five as well.

 The percentage of total claims that were spent on depression medication has actually remained fairly steady, and in fact has gone down overall in the last ten years.

 - antidepressant drug costs have remained steady; plus

 - the total number of claims and claimants has increased, which equals more overall spending on anti-depressants; but

-- the use of specialty drugs in other therapeutic classes has increased; meaning the other categories spending has also increased to keep depression medication steadily in 3rd, 4th or 5th place in comparison to medication for other chronic conditions.
+- the use of specialty drugs in other therapeutic classes has increased; therefore spending in the other categories also increased, which has kept depression medication steadily in 3rd, 4th or 5th place.

 Another indication of the high usage of anti-depressants was the appearance of the antidepressant CIPRILAX on the top 10 list for traditional drug spending in 2022.
 This was the first time any antidepressant has made the list since the study began keeping track of this statistic.